 We look at the graduation rates for each institution (11%) – a crucial way to help students to understand if colleges have a strong track record in supporting students enough to get them through their course, don’t have too many drop-outs, and to ensure they complete their degrees.

-This pillar also includes two essential value-for-money indicators – measuring the value added by the teaching at a college to both final salary (12%) and to the ability to repay student debt (7%).
+This pillar also includes two essential value-added indicators – measuring the value added by the teaching at a college to both salary (12%) and to the ability to repay student debt (7%).
 Using a value added approach means that that the ranking does not simply reward the colleges that cream off all the very best students, and shepherd them into the jobs that provide the highest salaries in absolute terms.
 Instead it looks at the success of the college in transforming people’s life chances, in “adding value” to their likelihood of success.
 The THE data team uses statistical modelling to create an expected graduate salary and loan repayment rate for each college based on a wide range of factors, such as the make-up of its students and the characteristics of the institution.
 The ranking looks at how far the college either exceeds expectations in getting students higher average salaries than one would predict based on its students and its characteristics, or falls below what is expected.
-The value-added analysis uses research on this topic by Brookings Institution as a guide.
+The value-added analysis uses research on this topic by Brookings Institution, among others, as a guide.

-For salaries, we use earnings data for students 10 years after they entered college.
+For salaries, we use median earnings data for students 10 years after they entered college.
 For debt repayment, we use data for students three years after their repayment period begins.
 The repayment rate represents the percentage of these students who have repaid some portion of their loans.
 These statistics are sourced from the U.S. Department of Education's College Scorecard.
 They reflect only those students who have received federal aid.